 Container slightly larger than the filter – no need to buy a specific container, a large baking pan with sides might suffice, or it may fit in your sink.

 A non-ventilated range hood uses a fan but has no duct to the outdoors.
 Rather, it uses filters to clean the air and recycle it back into your kitchen.
 The filter is the most important part of a non-ventilated system, and there are several types available:

-A convertible range hood can use either ducted or ductless venting systems.
+If you’re wondering what a convertible range hood is, this system can use either ducted or ductless venting systems.
 It has a powerful fan that can be attached to a duct and ventilated on the outside and both a metal mesh and a charcoal filter through which the air is circulated to remove odors and particulates for recirculation.
 You can install convertible range hoods to either recirculate or vent through ductwork, depending on your kitchen setup.